SanFranciscoSunrise/easyASCII/README.md

 # Running:

-Simply download the rep with "git clone https://github.com/SanFranciscoSunrise/easyASCII" then make sure easyASCII.py is executable and run it as such "./easyASCII --help" for usage instructions.
+Simply download the repo with "git clone https://github.com/SanFranciscoSunrise/easyASCII" then make sure easyASCII.py is executable and run it as such "./easyASCII --help" for usage instructions.

 # About the source code: